As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

-DnD Cleric 5e class guide
+DnD Cleric 5e guide

 The Dungeons and Dragons Cleric has a hugely versatile repertoire of gods, spells, and powers with which to smite the unrighteous.